styrserver/BestiaryArena-SuperMod-Loader/docs/chat_documentation.md

 - Blocking is one-way (if Player A blocks Player B, Player B cannot message Player A, but Player A can still message Player B if they have privileges)

 ### Message Encryption
-- All messages are encrypted end-to-end using AES-GCM encryption
+- **Private messages** are encrypted end-to-end using AES-GCM encryption
-- Only the sender and recipient can decrypt messages
+- Only the sender and recipient can decrypt private messages
-- Messages are stored encrypted in Firebase
+- Private messages are stored encrypted in Firebase
 - Encryption key is derived from both player names using PBKDF2
+- **All Chat messages** are **not encrypted** (plain text) since it's a public channel

 ### Read Status Encryption
 - Message read status (read/unread) is encrypted using AES-GCM encryption